-Pursuant to its Equal Opportunity, Nondiscrimination, and Anti-Harassment Policy, and Sexual Misconduct Policy, Georgia Tech prohibits its faculty and staff members from engaging in discriminatory conduct on the basis of gender, including sexual harassment and sexual misconduct.
+Pursuant to its Equal Opportunity, Nondiscrimination, Anti-Harassment, and Sexual Misconduct Policies, Georgia Tech prohibits its faculty and staff members from engaging in discriminatory conduct on the basis of gender, including sexual harassment and sexual misconduct.
 The University System of Georgia's (USG) Sexual Misconduct Policy applies to all members of the USG community, including Georgia Tech.
 Georgia Tech's sexual misconduct policy adopts and incorporates the USG policy.
-Among other things, the policies contain definitions of consent, nonconsensual sexual contact, dating violence, domestic violence, and stalking.
+Among other things, the policies contain definitions of consent, nonconsensual sexual contact, nonconsensual sexual penetration, dating violence, domestic violence, and stalking.

 The USG policy is available at usg.edu/

-policymanual/section6/C2655/, and Georgia
+policymanual/section6/C2655/, and Georgia Tech's policy is available at policylibrary.gatech.edu/

-Tech's policy is available at policylibrary.gatech.edu/student-life/student-secual-misconduct.
+student-life/student-sexual-misconduct.